TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/MISC/README.txt

 7. Autorun_Config_TEMPLATE_TDT_Analysis
 8. Autorun_Config_TEMPLATE_Maxwell_MEAH5_Analysis

-The 'docs' folder contains example python script to load the formats NeuroMod offers to save into the python toolboxes NEO, pynwb and SpikeInterface
+Those are the standard/default config files you can replace the currently selected config file with in the autorun window.

-Those are the standard/default config files you can reset the currently selected config file to in the autorun window
+The 'docs' folder contains example python scripts to load the formats NeuroMod offers to save into the python toolboxes NEO, pynwb and SpikeInterface

-The 'Images' folder contains the Logo and the pictures for the readme file while the 'LICENCES' folder contains  Licenses of all other toolboxes used.
+The 'Images' folder contains the logo and the pictures for the readme file while the 'LICENCES' folder contains licenses of all other toolboxes used.